carlonicolo/vagrant-healthservices-waitingtimes/README.md

 In order to use the Vagrant file is needed to create:
 * the folder project in the host machine
-* the folder project in the guest machine with this path vagrant/project as specified in the Vagrant file:
+* the folder project in the guest machine with this path vagrant/project as specified in the Vagrant file.

 ```
 # Share an additional folder to the guest VM.
 The first argument is